 Ancient Egyptian, Roman, Celtic, and Scandinavian cultures incorporated the evergreen tree into religious rituals centering around the winter solstice.
-Germany began the tradition of decoration the evergreen to celebrate the Christian holiday of Christmas around the time of the European Reformation.
+Germany began the tradition of decorating the evergreen to celebrate the Christian holiday of Christmas around the time of the European Reformation.

-In the 1800’s, the Christmas tree’s popularity had made its way to American society where it has been a seasonal centerpiece ever since.
+In the 1800’s, the Christmas tree’s popularity made its way to American society where it has been a seasonal centerpiece ever since.

 Earlier, we went through the most popular fast growing trees that offer shades, this time let’s see our list of fast growing evergreens!

-Green Giant Arborvitae make an elegant addition to hedge landscaping or as a stately tree.
+Green Giant Arborvitae makes an elegant addition to hedge landscaping or as a stately tree.
 It can be trimmed down to function as shrubbery, a privacy hedge, or can grow up to 15 feet tall, maintaining a lovely pyramidal shape.
 Keep young arborvitae in containers until they are mature enough to transplant.

 The Arizona Cypress can be trimmed as a hedge or shrub or grow into a tall pyramidal evergreen reaching up to 20 feet.
 It is characterized by the unique gray-green hue of its needles.
 Consider this variation in low-water landscapes.
 The Arizona Cypress thrives in zones 7-9

 Italian Cypress is a stately evergreen with dense foliage that maintains an upright shape even without pruning.
 In addition to its elegant appearance, it is a sturdy evergreen capable of withstanding strong winds.